Terry Smith (American football, born 1959): Personal life

 A collection of these television shows and DVDs are archived at libraries and war museums in Washington DC and across the United States, including in the Watauga County Library.

-Smith also helped to organize two World War II Symposiums, one at Appalachian State University in 2012, and a second Symposium at Watauga High School in 2013, both of which were designed to recognize, honor, and show our great respect to our American heroes of America's Greatest Generation.
+Smith also helped organize two World War II symposiums, one at Appalachian State University in 2012 and another at Watauga High School in 2013, to recognize veterans of the Second World War.

 Smith became a full-time professor at Lees-McRae College in North Carolina, teaching eight courses every semester in the School of Business and Management.
 He was promoted to become the Head of both the Sport Management Department and the Health and Fitness Department within the School of Business and Management.
-He was also promoted to become the Faculty Athletic Representative where he served in the President's cabinet and reported directly to Dr. Barry Buxton, the outstanding Lees-McRae College President.
+He was also promoted to become the Faculty Athletic Representative where he served in the President's cabinet and reported to Lees-McRae College president Barry Buxton.

 Smith became a Director for Elizabethton High School in Tennessee in 2017.
 Under Smith's leadership, the Bartleby program and Elizabethton High School were selected as one of the 10 XQ Super Schools in the entire United States in 2018.
 Smith then wrote a grant document describing and outlining their program, school courses, and educational methods, a document that resulted in their program and school receiving a $2.3 million grant from the XQ Foundation.

-With the outstanding success of Elizabethton High School, Smith was invited by the United States Congress, and by U.S. Congressman Phil Roe of Tennessee's First District, to come to Washington, D.C. for Smith to speak on Capitol Hill to the United States Congress about the innovative and very successful educational methods Smith had created at Elizabethton High School, and to have Smith speak with Congress about the future of education in America.
+With the success of Elizabethton High School, Smith was invited by the United States Congress, and by U.S. Congressman Phil Roe of Tennessee's First District, to come to Washington, D.C. for Smith to speak on Capitol Hill to the United States Congress about the innovative and very successful educational methods Smith had created at Elizabethton High School, and to have Smith speak with Congress about the future of education in America.
 Smith was one of only four public school educators in the entire United States to be honored with this invitation and achievement.

 From 2022 through 2024, Smith became the president of the non-profit NFL Alumni Association for Washington DC, and during these years he did work for and raised money for a large number of homeless, financially and physically disadvantaged, children, and family charities and non-profits throughout Washington DC and nationwide, including for Toys For Tots and for Foster Children organizations.

 In this role, working with DC Divas owner Rich Daniel, Smith initiated a partnership between the NFL Alumni Association and the Women's Football Alliance, a women's professional tackle football league, creating a close relationship that would recognize and honor women football players and women athletes by having the WFA women be honored as full playing members of the NFL Alumni Association.